Posts

 What to Do With Your Vacation Home

-There are three main ways that you can use your vacation home: keep it just for yourself, rent it out yourself (such as through Airbnb or VRBO), or hire a third party to manage and rent it.
+You can use your vacation home in three main ways: keep it just for yourself, rent it out yourself (such as through Airbnb or VRBO), or hire a third party to manage and rent it.

 Keep It for Yourself

 A lot of people get a vacation home (such as a cabin or lake house) and keep it as a standalone.
-They only use the property for their vacation purposes, or perhaps allow family and friends to use it as well.
+They only use the property for their vacation purposes or perhaps allow family and friends to use it.

 The Benefits: